-Managed Print Services (MPS) is the comprehensive management of an organization’s print environment.
-This service can include the design and set up, monitoring, and ongoing maintenance of the environment.
+Managed Print Services (MPS), also called print management, is the comprehensive management of an organization’s print environment.
+This service can include the design and setup, monitoring, and ongoing maintenance of the environment.

-- Plan– This involves a collaborative effort to strategize and design a customized future state for the print environment.
-Again, this is led by the MPS provider, with input from the IT leader.
+- Plan: This involves a collaborative effort to strategize and design a customized future state for the print environment.
+Again, this is led by the MPS provider with input from the IT leader.

 The MPS provider will meet with the IT leader on a regular basis to review data and discuss business challenges.
-Changes to the fleet may be recommended based on usage and business needs.
+Changes to the fleet of printers and/or copiers may be recommended based on usage and business needs.

 The ongoing optimization and planning, over time, should ensure the customer’s environment is right-sized for the organization’s current goals and initiatives.

 Let's chat about how our friendly MPS team can help you decrease costs, increase uptime, enhance security, minimize IT workload, and centralize reporting and control.
 In a 10-minute, complimentary Discovery Call, we can help you with the next steps in creating a better print environment.